 Land Register in Greece

 According to the Greek Civil Code, any change of ownership takes effect upon registration of the contract with the competent Land Registry of the location of the real estate.
-The payment of the sale price or the residual sale price takes place at the same time as the notary’s record is drawn up and is established in the notarized record.
+The payment of the sale price or the residual sale price takes place at the same time as the notary’s record is drawn up and such payment is established in the notarized record.
 Payment of the land transfer tax is a prerequisite for the transfer of the title, which is usually carried out by lawyers.

 Register of titles in Greece

-The Greek Land Register operated according to plots and not owners, public faith in what is entered under the plot, etc., which has been under construction for some time, has already been accomplished and has come into force in numerous Greek regions, but not in all of them yet.
+The National Cadastre, in which an entry is verified in terms of the plot etc., which has been under development for some time, has already been completed and has come into force in numerous Greek regions, but not in all of them yet.

-The society of rights on real estate properties creates rights and obligations to the joint ownership in Greece, which are regulated by the Greek real estate law.
+The community of right on real estate properties creates rights and obligations to the joint ownership in Greece, which are regulated by the Greek real estate law.
 With regard to the joint ownership’s rights, each co-owner has the right to use freely the jointly owned property, provided that said use does not exclude the rights of the other co-owners.
 Therefore, each co-owner has the right to use the joint property in Greece freely, as long as the other co-owners are not prohibited from using the property.
-Each co-owner has also the right to convey his/her share on the joint ownership in Greece, without requiring the consent of the other co-owners.
+Each co-owner has also the right to convey their share on the joint ownership in Greece, without requiring the consent of the other co-owners.

 The administration of the joint real estate property in Greece belongs to all the joint owners.
 The law provides those co-owners are liable to each other for any fault performed with regard to the administration of the properties.
 However, in cases of danger, each co-owner is allowed to take any necessary actions, without waiting for the other co-owners’ consent.